stefancrain/Battery-Monitor/README.md

 Battery-Monitor
 ===============

-A Battery Monitor to chart system usage and related power drain

-[Here is an interesting guide](http://support.apple.com/kb/HT1446) to maximize your battery life, but your battery display doesn't help.
+What if you had some data to help understand what usage patterns are actually hurting your battery life?

 ## battery.sh
+- Cross-platform *nix & Mac
 - Display current usage
 - Logs usage into a csv
 - Charts usage from the csv